-RE-CONNECT Online shopping are seamlessly take over the interaction between us while we shop, the special designed air hockey table is to courage a conversation.
-CONCEPT The diagram on the left shows the hierarchy of slow fashion, In this project, the design strategy have follow the diagram, to prioritise what we need to do more or less regards to sustainable fashion.
-There are 4 extra hidden spaces in the project to educate customers on positive shopping behaviour.
+RE-CONNECT Online shopping has taken over the interaction between us whilst we shop, the specially designed air hockey table is to courage a conversation.
+CONCEPT The diagram on the left shows the hierarchy of slow fashion.
+In this project, the design strategy follows the diagram, to prioritise what we need to do more or less in regards to sustainable fashion.
+There are four extra hidden spaces in the project to educate customers on positive shopping behaviour.